djeada/Linux-Notes/notes/services.md

 <h1>systemctl</h1>

+Some services are always running, whereas others run once and then stop.
 To display the status of a service, use:

 ```bash
 systemctl status httpd